 It’s a tough time for people concerned about climate change and the environment.
 As you’ve no doubt heard, President Trump and Congress have repeatedly targeted environmental protections and regulations that were put in place to keep our air and water clean, our environment intact, and our world stable for generations to come.

 Still, hope remains.
 A significant uptick in environmental engagement and activism signals a public that is serious about climate change and environmental safeguards—and is prepared to defend them.
-Below are 5 reasons for hope when it comes to climate change:
+Below are four reasons for hope when it comes to climate change:

 Americans want polluter regulation